How Our Insecurities Can Reveal Our Deepest Gifts

 If you're looking for love, try to discover your own gifts.
 They shine in your joys and strengths, but they also live—and hide—right in the heart of your greatest insecurities and heartbreaks.
 If you learn to lead with them in your dating life, you will find—almost without trying—that you're experiencing mutual attractions with people who love and treasure the very gifts you're discovering.

 In future blogs, we'll explore in much greater detail how to discover your own core gifts.
 In the meantime, I invite you to take two or three minutes to reflect on the following question:

-Are there essential qualities in you which have sometimes felt more like a curse than a gift?
+Are there essential qualities in you that have sometimes felt more like a curse than a gift?
 Perhaps you haven't known how to handle them, or maybe you've had the painful experience of other people misunderstanding or taking advantage of them.
-Take a minute to begin to put words on these qualities.
-As you name them, you'll learn to honor them, and you'll come to understand your struggles, your intimacy journey and your life story in a new way.
+Take a minute to begin to put words to these qualities.
+As you name them, you'll learn to honor them, and you'll come to understand your struggles, your intimacy journey, and your life story in a new way.

 © Ken Page, LCSW 2015